Devil Master's simulacra and simulations

 Description: In the 1990s, virtual reality enthusiasts used a software called Rend386 to create simple, low-res explorable virtual environments.
 In order to be able to explore those environments in stereoscopy and arbitrarily high resolutions, I converted them to VRML and tried to reproduce the original interaction.

-Original: Dactyl Nightmare - Dactyl Nightmare SP
+Original: Dactyl Nightmare/Dactyl Nightmare SP - arcade games

 Simulacrum: Virtuality Nightmare - level for Quake 3